Zhengro/human_robot_behavior_tree/README.md

 ### Simple scenario: simple packing
 #### Only tag info
 This is the baseline method in the simple scenario that only uses tag info as conditions for directing robot motions.
-Thus, a behavior tree with only tag info is built in [BT_Scenario1_OnlyTagInfo.cpp](https://github.com/Zhengro/human_robot_behavior_tree/blob/master/behavior_tree_core/src/BT_Scenario1_OnlyTagInfo.cpp).
+Thus, a behavior tree with only tag info is built in [BT_Scenario1_OnlyTagInfo.cpp](https://github.com/Zhengro/human_robot_behavior_tree/blob/master/behavior_tree_core/src/BT_Scenario1_OnlyTagInfo.cpp) (**kinect_tag_detection** must be installed beforehand).
 Follow the first two steps in [Test](#test) and then open a third terminal for executing the tree:
 ```
 rosrun behavior_tree_core BT_Scenario1_OnlyTagInfo
 ```